Lokacitron123/Adventure-API/readme.md

 # ADVENTUREApi

 A **Backend API** inspired by [Jonas Schmedtmann's Node.js API course](https://www.udemy.com/course/nodejs-express-mongodb-bootcamp/), reimagined and enhanced for a portfolio project.
-ADVENTUREApi allows customers to search for and book various adventure tours, while dealing backend design patterns, validation, and error handling.
+ADVENTUREApi allows customers to search for and book various adventure tours, while dealing backend with design patterns, validation, and error handling.

 ---